Miquel-AuMa/SecureApi/README.md

 ### Next steps

-This will be the following point for the development of this app:
+These will be the following points for the development of this app:

  1. Implement testing with JUnit
     1. Add unit tests for the Services mocking the repositories